How a weird triangle between 3 highways was turned into a cutting-edge museum

 After visiting a dozen sites for its new building, the team narrowed things down to three potential locations: two of them were in Denver’s River North Art District, but Meow Wolf was reluctant to displace existing organizations in a part of Denver that was already gentrifying.
 So they went for the third one—by three highways.

 But it wasn’t an easy decision.
-When Meow Wolf’s co-founder and CEO Vince Kadlubek first saw the triangular void entangled in highways, he thought to himself, “no way we’re doing this site.”
+When Meow Wolf’s co-founder Vince Kadlubek first saw the triangular void entangled in highways, he thought to himself, “no way we’re doing this site.”
 He remembers all the red flags: “How does a building get built here?
 How does it get through permitting?
 How can we get the square footage we’re looking for in such a small footprint?”

 The answers came in the shape of a five-story unicorn designed by Denver-based architecture firm Shears Adkins Rockmore (SAR+), with boutique real estate firm Revesco Properties.
 Revesco specializes in what it calls “well-located yet often underperforming assets,” including a former water park that they are currently transforming into a new, 62-acre, mixed-use neighborhood called the River Mile.